 Support the journalists who bring The World to you.
 For a limited time, when you make a gift in any amount, you’ll help us unlock $30,000 in challenge funds.

-At The World, I switch between editing and reporting, broadcasting and podcasting, in-depth series and tweeting, the US and the UK.
+At The World, I switch between editing and reporting, broadcasting and podcasting, in-depth series and tweeting.
 Words connect what I do.
-On a good day, those words are English and intelligible.
+On a good day they are intelligible.

 Since 2008, I have been running The World's language desk and hosting a podcast called The World in Words.
 Before that, I reported on politics and culture, contributing to series on global obesity, the mental scars of Hiroshima and others.

-Because of my job. some people mistakenly take me to be some kind of linguistic expert.
-My spelling and grammar are terrible.
-But I do speak Danish as well as English, plus bad Chinese and French.
-I can read menus and follow soccer commentary in several other languages.
+Because of my job, I am sometimes mistakenly taken to be some kind of linguistic expert— by people who have not been exposed to my spelling or grammar.
+Despite that, I speak reasonable Danish, poor Chinese and atrocious French.
+I can read menus and follow soccer commentary in a few other languages.